thokjend/MathCalculations/README.md

 Simple math application that allows users to solve mathematical problems using the [Newton API](https://github.com/aunyks/newton-api) and render equations in formatted math notation with [KaTeX](https://katex.org/docs/api).

+## Work in progress

+Still some problems with fraction and negative exponents

 ## Install

 ```